 Members of the public and other organisations can obtain a Message in a Bottle kit by contacting their local Lions club

-More than 6 million Message in a Bottle kits have been distributed by Lions Clubs International (MD105) British Isles to people with conditions such as diabetes, allergies, disabilities and life-threatening illnesses.
+More than 6 million Message in a Bottle kits has been distributed by Lions Clubs International (MD105) British Isles to people with conditions such as diabetes, allergies, disabilities and life-threatening illnesses.

 Clubs are able to provide Message in a Bottle within their local communities free of charge thanks to fund-raising and generous donations from the public and businesses.It is not just vulnerable people who benefit from Message in a Bottle.
 Anyone with health conditions could have an accident at home.

 The Message in a Bottle kit includes a form, where personal and medical information is detailed.
 This is placed in the bottle (with its distinctive green branding), which is stored in the fridge.
-Two stickers are provided: one for the fridge door and the other for inside of the front door of the premises.
+Two stickers are provided: one for the fridge door and the other for the inside of the front door of the premises.

 A spare copy of the form can be downloaded in the following folder:

 What is the cost of the bottles for ‘Message in a Bottle’

-Kits are supplied by local clubs FREE of charge to members of the public, as well as to health centres, doctors’ surgeries and chemists.
-Lions clubs may also work with organisations, such as neighbourhood watch, Age Concern and housing associations, to make bottles widely available.
-These can be displayed to the public, for example, in green boxes.
+Kits are supplied by local clubs FREE of charge to members of the public, as well as to health centres, doctors’ surgeries, and chemists.
+Lions clubs may also work with organisations, such as neighbourhood watch, Age Concern, and housing associations, to make bottles widely available.
+These can be displayed to the public, for example, in white pre-printed boxes.

 The cost to Lions clubs for the kits, along with details of packing and delivery charges are provided in the order form.